→This post may contain affiliate links.

 Clay is the foundation for every recipe we have on our website.
 Without it, I firmly believe I wouldn’t see the same benefits from the face mask recipes.
 I have tested this by seeing benefits from honey, avocado or activated charcoal face masks by themselves.
 But I have seen way more results from just using clay alone.
 So combining other beneficial ingredients with my favorite clays can only be a good thing.

-Clay doesn’t just claim to have a benefit, there’s a whole boatload of science that delves into how clay works.
+Bentonite clay doesn’t just claim to have awesome benefits.
+There’s a whole boatload of science that delves into how clay works.

 How is the “RIGHT” way to do an activated charcoal clay face mask?

 It’s common to see a lot of beauty blogs posting a face mask recipe, using only stock photos and a recipe sourced from another website.
 Completely untested for themselves.
 It’s also pretty common to see face mask recipes that could be considered unsafe for your skin.

 What makes a face mask unsafe for your skin?